tpgmartin/tpgmartin.github.io/_posts/2017-10-25-tensorflow-at-10000-feet.md

 * Construction phase: where we declare the values and operators
 * Execution phase: evaluate values and operators

 Key to this distinction between construction and evaluation phases, is how TensorFlow thinks about your code internally.
-TensorFlow represents the code written in the construction phase as a dataflow graph abstraction.
-Without going into too much detail, this is how TensorFlow is able to execute operations in parallel across multiple CPUs and GPUs.
+TensorFlow represents the code written in the construction phase as a **dataflow graph abstraction**.
+Without going into too much detail, this abstraction is how TensorFlow is able to execute operations in parallel across multiple CPUs and GPUs without additional difficulty to the programmer.
 This graph is composed of nodes and edges, where the nodes are operators and the edges are the values declared in the construction phase.
-All values are implicitly treated as tensors behind the scenes, where by tensor we basically mean a nested Python list.
+All values are implicitly treated as tensors behind the scenes, and by tensor, we basically mean a nested Python list.

 Aside: Bringing these concepts together we can kind of speculate the origin of the TensorFlow name, where "Tensor" refers to the basic unit of abstraction in the library and "Flow" being the flow of data through the data graph.

 So up to this point, we’ve defined our values but can’t execute them - this is performed by a session.
 This is also where TensorFlow initialises our values defined in the construction phases as well as where it manages the hardware resources for us.

-The reason to stress the distinction between construction and execution is precisely because graphs are not stateful.
-That is multiple sessions reusing the same graph will not share state.
+Sessions also underline the need to stress the distinction between the construction and execution phases: graphs are not stateful.
+That is, multiple sessions reusing the same graph will not share state.
 However, we can choose to checkpoint and restore our values, as we’ll see below.
 Before getting to the code samples, we need to introduce the different tensor types.

 ## 2. Constants, Variables and Placeholders

 TensorFlow defines three main types of tensor for us: constants, placeholders, and variables.
-Constants define values that will not change, variables are values that can change, and placeholders are values that are assigned when we execute the graph.
+Constants are values that will not change, variables are values that can change, and placeholders are values that are assigned when we execute the graph.
 To make this a bit more concrete, we can relate these tensor types to a typical machine learning model.
 Constants for us will define hyperparameters values that are set once per model, variables will define values we want to change automatically during training like weights and biases, and placeholders are values we fed in from our dataset like our training labels.

 Use of constants are the easiest to show.
 We simply assign constants to variable at the top, launch a session in a with statement, and evaluate the expression "a + b" using `sess.run`.
-We’ll be using a similar pattern in all the code samples in this session.
+We’ll be using a similar pattern in all the code samples in this post.
 By using a with statement to encapsulate our session, we ensure that session resources are freed up outside of the statement.

 {% highlight python %}
 import tensorflow as tf